python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 <br>

 #### .env
 The second file you need to open is the one containing the environment variables, and needs to have the name `.env`.
 Inside, add the line `BOT_TOKEN=YourDiscordBotTokenHere`.
 See [here](../creating-bot-account) for help with obtaining the bot token.

 The `.env` file will be ignored by commits.

+---

 ### Run it!
 #### With Docker
 You are now almost ready to run the Python bot.
 The simplest way to do so is with Docker.

-In your `config.yml` file, set `urls.site` to `"web:8000"`.

 <div class="card">
     <button type="button" class="card-header collapsible">